Jacoby6000/sqlz/readme.md

+## Foreword

+The goal of this project is to have a relatively lightweight and simple querying AST, that can be built a variety of ways.
+As it stands now, this lib is less than 500 SLOC, and when I properly segregate modules, I expect to see only 1 dependency per module.

+### Building the AST

+The current DSL available for building the AST is based on SQL, but you can concievably make something resembling scala collections with a little bit of work.

+### Using the AST

+Currently, there is an interpreter than can take the AST and build it in to SQL queries.
+There is also a small doobie piece that takes the interpreted AST and converts it directly in to doobie ConnectionIO.
+This is not the only possible use case.
+You can build an interpreter that could build spark queries, BSON queries, raw hadoop queries, and maybe even a way to query an in-memory scala collection.
+Not sure about that one, thoguh

 # Scala Query AST

 The goal of this AST is to sufficiently generalize a querying AST such that it can be used for many platforms.